What Is Contract Management Software? (Part 1 of 2)

 This is the first in a two-part blog series covering the basics of contract management software.

-Contracts are a vital and unavoidable part of doing business and implementing some sort of contract management system is a necessary albeit time-consuming process.
+Contracts are a vital and unavoidable part of doing business and implementing some sort of contract lifecycle management system is a necessary albeit time-consuming process.
 As many companies grow, they use spreadsheets and email for contract management.
-Contract management software, purpose-built to streamline this process, is much more efficient.
+CLM software, purpose-built to streamline this process, is much more efficient.
 The problem is, however, that there are a ton of different software providers, all with a myriad of features, and it can be tough to know where to start.

 So, what exactly is contract management software and should you consider implementing it?
 Does it really provide more value than a well-honed system of spreadsheets, filing cabinets, and email?
 Below, we’ve compiled the basics of contract management software and why it matters to your company.